For Better or For Worse by Lynn Johnston for June 04, 2013

 6. Doodles

-monkeyhead almost 11 years ago
+monkeyhead over 11 years ago

 I’ve heard that there are some hospitals redoing their children’s wings to have almost suites.
 A crib and a bed in each room and the parent pays like an extra fee but can stay there with their little ones.
 It may be for only those that are in intensive care but it’s cool that the hospitals are realizing that caring for the little one means caring for the whole family too.